Yashas-153/Personalized_Book_Recommendation_System/README.md

 <h2>Acknowledgments</h2>

-<p>I would like to express my gratitude to <a href="https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset">insert_dataset_source</a> for providing the dataset used in this project.
+<p>I would like to express my gratitude to <a href="https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset">Book Recommendation System Dataset</a> for providing the dataset used in this project.
 This project would not have been possible without their valuable contribution.</p>

 <p>Feel free to explore, contribute, and make this Book Recommendation System even more awesome!
 Happy reading!</p>